forax/json-object-mapper/README.md

 ## Supported Data Types for Record Components

-The mapper implementation (as inferred from Javadoc and typical usage) directly supports:
+The mapper implementation directly supports:

 - `String` from JSON string
 - `int` or `long ` from JSON number